FAQS

 The 14.5 oz. liquid can will cover approximately 5 sq. ft. at 10 mils thickness.
 The 11 oz. spray will cover about 6 sq. ft. at 5 mils thickness.

-Plasti Dip protective coating has a satin finish.
+Plasti Dip protective coating has a matte finish.
 If you are experiencing a cloudy or hazy finish, it’s likely caused by high humidity.
 Avoid these conditions or add approximately 5-10% naphtha to reduce the problem.

 Dipping and removing too quickly can cause this.
 Remove at a rate of 1” every 5 seconds.
 If experiencing runs or sags when spraying, move can further away from the surface and apply a lighter coat.
 Sagging and dripping can also be caused by high humidity, high temperatures, windy conditions, or direct sunlight.
-Ideal conditions are low humidity, 16 degrees, little to no air movement in a well-ventilated area.
+Ideal conditions are low humidity, 70 degrees, little to no air movement in a well-ventilated area.

 Most items being dip coated do not require priming because the coating is shrinking around the item as it dries.
 However, in extreme conditions or when adding protective coating to a large metal surface, primer is recommended.
 Use Plasti Dip Primer or a high quality acrylic auto body-type primer.
 Do not use Rust-Oleum® primer as it is not compatible.